Bluefox182/ultimate-rick-and-morty/README.md

 This App has been deployed at Netlify and you can check it out here: https://bluefox-rick-and-morty.vercel.app/ .

 ## Project Description
-This a solo Front-End project to build a Weather App using ReactJs.
+This a solo Front-End project to build a Rick And Morty App using ReactJs.

 ## Installation and Usage